About The Obel Family Foundation

 The Obel Family Foundation is a corporate family foundation established in 1956.
 Among other things, its purpose is to support activities with the common good in mind.
 The Foundation has decided to focus on three areas:

 - Social objectives and health

 - Art and culture

-Apart from these three areas, which are mainly applied to a Danish context, the foundation supports international projects annually.
-The international strategy "Human rights in health" can be found here.
+Apart from these three areas, which are mainly applied to a Danish context, the foundation supports international projects within the social area annually.
 If you are an international applicant, you can apply via our electronical system here.